U2 (Vienna U-Bahn): Future

-Rolling Stock
+Rolling stock

-The development of the cars of the U2 Trains was by Simmering-Graz-Pauker (SGP) in 1972.
+The development of the cars of the Type U2 trains was by Simmering-Graz-Pauker (SGP) in 1972.
 This unit had a two-axle motorcar, it was 36.8 metres long and 2.8 metres wide and a permanently coupled twin railcar.
 A train was made up of three double cars.
 From 1987, SGP upgraded their cars' technical equipment, which included water-cooled three-phase motors, brakes with energy recovery and modernised emergency braking and safety equipment.
 In 2006, the U2 LED displays replaced the original in-and-out illuminated telltale displays.
 In addition, the trains were retrofitted with plastic seats, video surveillance and warning lights that had signalled the door closing.
 An individual car consists of 49 seats and 91 standing spots.

-The line is, as of June 2019, operated with a mixture of the original trains and the newer Type V, with each train having 260 seats and 618 standing spots.
+The line, as of 2025, operates with the newer Type V and Type X. Since 6th of December 2024 the Type U2 has stopped its operation as the newly built Safety Doors from Karlsplatz to Rathaus do not react with them.
+They are now mainly serving (as of June 2025) at the U3.